xot/ssst/README.md

 # Dependencies

-This is a program written in Python that depends on
+This is a program written in Python (version 3), and depends on

 - pandoc
 - pdf2svg
-- python3
 - PyYaml